h0z3yn/Protected-Video-Playback-In-Browser/README.md

 2. **View the Video**: Access `index.php` via your web browser.
 This page will generate a unique token and display the video player.

 3. **Playback Protection**: The video playback is protected by a token-based system.
 The `video.php` script ensures that only requests with a valid token can access the video file.
 Unauthorized access attempts will be denied.

+4. **Download Prevention**: The setup includes mechanisms to prevent downloading of the video using download managers.
+The video content is protected to ensure it is viewable only through the site.

 ## Configuration